sharmahimanshu22/sharmahimanshu22.github.io/_writeups/2023-07-11-ProjectingAPointOnASurface.md

 ---
-title: Projection of Point on a Surface
+title: Projection of point on a surface
 layout: post
 ---